 I tested the Parnis Marina Militare for five days.
 During this time, the watch gained 10 seconds.
 That works out to a commendable two seconds per day.

 The Marina Militare’s movement is securely enclosed within a stainless-steel case rated 316L.
 Only Rolex utilizes a higher grade of steel.

 Parnis equipped this watch with a thick and durable leather strap.
-While it fit me well, it is not particularly long.
+While it fits me well, it is not particularly long.
 Those with larger wrists may need to purchase a replacement strap.

 I love this watch and have ordered another, slightly more expensive, Marina Militare from mywatchcode.
 If you are looking for a good quality Panerai look-alike, Parnis’s Marina Militare carries my highest recommendation.

-Back in the days when I was wasn’t so darn old, every watch I owned was plastered with luminous paint.
+Back in the days when I wasn’t so darn old, every watch I owned was plastered with luminous paint.
 Some of them were even slightly radioactive.
-Lately though, except for digital watches, I’ve noticed that glow in the dark timepieces are becoming less and less common.
+Lately, though, except for digital watches, I’ve noticed that glow-in-the-dark timepieces are becoming less and less common.
 The accompanying poll is an attempt to measure how important luminous paint is to the average watch wearer.

 © 2018 Walter Shillington